DRBench: A Realistic Benchmark for Enterprise Deep Research: Experiments and Results

 \subsection{Qualitative Analysis}

-In Table \ref{tab:dr0002_insights_main} we show a sample of three groundtruth insights as well as the predicted insights from using both Llama 3.1 405B and GPT-5.
+In \Cref{tab:dr0002_insights_main} we show a sample of three groundtruth insights as well as the predicted insights from using both Llama 3.1 405B and GPT-5.
 We see that for the first insight, both models are able to effectively recover the groundtruth insight.
-For the second insight GPT-5 can extract the relevant time of year, where as Llama 3.1 405B fails to do so.
+For the second insight GPT-5 can extract the relevant time of year, where as Llama-3.1 405B fails to do so.
 This possibly suggests that GPT-5 may be better at extracting fine details.
+These examples highlight that successful insight recall requires more than identifying salient numbers; it also requires correctly binding those values to their associated temporal or business context.
+Models that fail to perform this binding often produce superficially plausible but incomplete insights, which are scored as unsuccessful despite containing correct numeric fragments.